StevenMccracken/feasy/README.md

 * Status code: __401__
 * Formal type: `login_error`
 * Default message: _The username or password is incorrect_
+* Notes
-* Notes: This error has the same status code as Authentication errors; however, this error will only occur in the /login route
+  * This error has the same status code as Authentication errors; however, this error will only occur in the /login route

 **[⬆ back to top - errors](#errors-table-of-contents)**
 <a name="resource-dne-error"></a>